 If the school personnel think your child may have a disability, they must initiate the evaluation by contacting you to request your written permission for your child to be evaluated.
 You also have the right to request an evaluation.
+The school district must respond to your request for an evaluation within 30 days.
 However, the school does not have to perform the evaluation just because you ask for one.
-If the school refuses to evaluate your child, they must tell you this decision in writing, giving the reasons why they refused.
-This is called Prior Written Notice.
+If the school district refuses to evaluate your child, they must notify you of this decision in writing in a "Prior Written Notice", giving the reasons why they refused.